Burma

 Relief map of Burma

-Burma was a relatively recent addition to the British Empire in 1941, having come under British control as recently as 1840.
-It has an ethnically diverse population, and different ethnic groups chose different sides when the Japanese invaded in January 1942.
+Burma was a relatively recent addition to the British Empire in 1941, having come under British control as recently as 1886.
+The country has an ethnically diverse population, and different ethnic groups chose different sides when the Japanese invaded in January 1942.
 The ethnic Burmese leaned towards the Japanese, who promised independence, until the Japanese promises began to ring hollow late in the war.
 The Shan tribes of eastern Burma were strongly pro-Japanese, while the hill tribes to the north (such as the Kachins) were strongly pro-British, at least in part due to Japanese atrocities.
 The total population in 1941 was about 18 million, and of these, about a million were Indians who dominated the commercial and civil service sectors.
-These would suffer terribly as a result of the British retreat from Burma, which in turn would be a significant factor in the ending of the Raj (British rule over India.)
+These would suffer terribly as a result of the British retreat from Burma, which in turn would be a significant factor in the ending of the Raj (British rule over India) in the postwar years.
+The remainder of the population consisted of ten million Burmans, four million Karens, 2 million Shans, and about a million hill tribesmen.

-Burma has an area of 262,000 square miles (679,000 square kilometers), making it larger than any single country in Europe, and it extends over twenty degrees of latitude.
+Burma has an area of 261,610 square miles (677,570 square kilometers), making it larger than any single country in Europe, and it extends over twenty degrees of latitude.
 The geography is dominated by the Irrawady River valley, which is a low plain in the center of the country.
 Most of the population is located along the river.
+The other three major rivers (Chindwin, Sittang, and Salween) also ran roughly north to south.
+The area around Mandalay is surrounded by mountains whose rain shadow creates the Dry Belt, which receives just 40" (100 cm) of rainfall per year.
 The remainder of Burma is rugged, jungle-clad hills subject to extremes in climate due to the shifting monsoon.
-During the winter, the country is hot, dry, and dusty; in the summer, it becomes a sweltering sea of mud.
+During the winter, the country is hot, dry, and dusty; in the summer (mid-May through mid-October) it becomes a sweltering sea of mud.

 Burma also includes the Tenasserim, the strip of coastline along the west side of the Kra Isthmus.
 This region had a series of airfields that were part of the air bridge between India and Malaya.
 The Tenasserim also included useful ports at Tavoy and Moulmein.

-The Irrawady valley contains significant oil fields such as those at Yenangyaung.
+Though much of the economy was based on rice and timber (with rice exports, mostly to India, totaling 3.5 million tons per year), the Irrawady valley contains significant oil fields such as those at Yenangyaung.
 There is also considerably mineral wealth in the form of tin and tungsten mines in the mountains running along the eastern boundaries of the country and down to the Kra Isthmus.
+Total tin production in Burma reached nearly 6000 tons per year by 1939.
+There were also significant manganese deposits at Tagaung Taung (96.143E 23.569N).
 Though the Japanese coveted these mineral resources, their primary objective in invading Burma was strategic.
 The country would form the westernmost anchor of their defense perimeter and serve as a possible staging area for an invasion of India.
 This was actually attempted in 1944, but turned into a catastrophic defeat for the Japanese, in part because of the exceedingly poor communications across the mountains that divide Burma from India.

 Another motivation for the Japanese to invade Burma was to cut the Burma Road through which China received its Lend-Lease aid.
 The Allies expended considerable resources to restore the land route to China by taking northern Burma and running a new road from Ledo in India through the jungles to China.
 This road was completed in 1945, by which time it had become largely irrelevant to the outcome of the war.